 No Spend Weekend With Kids

-If it was just you or you and your partner, then you could probably have a lot of fun on a no spend weekend and not worry about it too much.
+If it was just you or you and your partner, then you could probably have a lot of fun on a no-spend weekend and not worry about it too much.
 But kids change everything!

 My kids get bored after just a few hours at home!
-Yes, I could let them watch TV or play videos games all day (they’d love that), but I want it to be a worthwhile weekend too!
+Yes, I could let them watch TV or play video games all day (they’d love that), but I want it to be a worthwhile weekend too!